H4Z4RD-H42/GOG-Games.to-Monitor/README.md

 To stop the process, kill the 'python' and 'python (32 bit)' process.

 Change the **DELAY_TIME** value in the .py file to set the time between refreshes (default: 180s)

+Sometimes, it gets a false positive..
+It's a script written in 10 minutes..
+Contribute!